 Serial numbers are the unique number on the back of saxophones, usually inscribed under the right thumb holder.
 They help identify the instrument’s exact production year and model.

-In this article, we will guide you through the different serial numbers used by six popular saxophone makers:
+In this article, we will guide you through the different serial numbers used by six famous saxophone brands:

 We’ve chosen these six brands for a number of reasons.